-This manual provides instructions for installing a Christie cube display system, which is comprised of a cube enclosures, projection light engines, display screens, and cube pedestals.
+This manual provides instructions for installing a Christie front access cube display system, which is comprised of a cube enclosures, projection light engines, display screens, and cube pedestals.
 The manual is intended for technicians with experience installing display systems.
-For information about installing the projector in a non-Christie enclosure, contact your dealer.

 To avoid personal injury or damage to the display system, read this information thoroughly before installing the Entero HB pedestals, projectors, and cube enclosure.